Table of Contents

 God created Lucifer a perfect sinless angel.
 The Bible describes his original state: “You were the seal of perfection, full of wisdom and perfect in beauty…You were the anointed cherub who covers;

 I established you; You were on the holy mountain of God…You were perfect in your ways from the day you were created, till iniquity was found in you” (Ezekiel 28:12-15).

-God created Lucifer a perfect sinless angel with the freedom of choice (Ezekiel 28:12-15).
+God gave Lucifer and His holy angels the freedom of choice.
 This freedom is God’s master plan for the universe.
 God’s purpose for creation was to share His love with His creation.
-The very nature of free choice is to be free from force, any decisions made are the individual’s own responsibility and cannot be charged to God (Deuteronomy 30:19).
+The very nature of free choice is to be free from force.
+Therefore, any decisions made are the person’s own responsibility and cannot be blamed on God.

 The most One that truly suffered from creating free-will beings is God Himself.
-For God offered to sacrifice His Son to solve the sin problem “God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16); ” Greater love hath no man than this, that a man lay down his life for his friends” (John 15:3).
-What infinite love!
+For God offered to sacrifice His Son to solve the sin problem.
+“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
+The supreme expression of divine love is death of God’ own innocent Son (John 3:16), through whom it becomes possible for us to be “called the sons of God” (1 John 3:1).
+“Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13)

 In His service,